AVSystem/developer-zone/docs/API_documentation/Overview/Using_the_API.md

     ```
     https://#HOSTNAME/api/coiotedm/v3/
     ```
+Replace `#HOSTNAME` with your actual hostname.

-4. Include the API endpoint to which you want to send a request, for example:
+1. Include the API endpoint to which you want to send a request, for example:

     ```
     https://#HOSTNAME/api/coiotedm/v3/devices
     ```
+Replace `#HOSTNAME` with your actual hostname.

-5. Go to the **Authorization** tab.
+1. Go to the **Authorization** tab.
 From the **Type** dropdown list select *Bearer Token*.
 Paste your access token.

-    !!!
-Note
-        You can learn how to get your access token in the [Authentication](Getting_access.md#authentication) section.

-6. Customize your request by adding headers, query parameters, or request body content.
+2. Customize your request by adding headers, query parameters, or request body content.
 You can do this by clicking on the corresponding tabs.
-7. Click **Send**.
+3. Click **Send**.
 Postman will display the response received from the server, including the status code, headers, and response body.
-8. You can analyze the response data, save it, or perform additional actions.
+4. You can analyze the response data, save it, or perform additional actions.
 Postman provides features like response validation, saving requests in collections, or organizing requests into folders.

 **Swagger UI**

 !!!
 Note
     Swagger can be used only if the user's password is stored in the {{coiote_short_name}} DM IAM.
-It doesn’t work for SSO users.
+It doesn’t work for Single sign-on users.

 Swagger UI is a tool for visualizing and interacting with APIs that are documented using the OpenAPI Specification.
 Using Swagger you can expand API endpoints, view request/response details, try out requests directly from the UI, and see the corresponding responses.